phalcon-orphanage/docs-internals/reference/operations.rst

 Concatenation
 -------------
 Concatenation is one of the most common operations we do in PHP.
-However using the Zend API can be tedious when concatenate many values​​, for example:
+However, using the Zend API can be tedious when oncatenating many values​​, for example:

 .. code-block:: c